weaveworks/weave-gitops-private/docs/rfcs/0006-pipelines-level-triggered/README.md

 ## Non-goals

  - It is not a goal to support systems in which the management cluster is not able to connect to leaf cluster API servers.
 This kind of connectivity does get used, but the rest of Weave GitOps Enterprise (e.g., the Application view) does not support it so we make no effort to do so here either.
+ - This RFC does not examine how automated promotions work once triggered.
+In the interest of keeping the scope under control, this part of the system is assumed good.

 ## Design Details

-This section explains the algorithm for running promotions "usually once", which assumes the state of all applications mentioned in pipelines is available.
+This section explains the algorithm for deletecting and running promotions "usually once", which assumes the state of all applications mentioned in pipelines is available.
 Then it explains how to make sure that state is available efficiently.

 ### Promotion algorithm